kraib/refactoring/notes.md

 ### Introduction
 When building software we breaking down concepts into small composable units, which are easy to change.
-Just like Jeffrigs everything says-- "Glass is glass and glass breaks"
+Just like [Jerryrigeverything](https://www.youtube.com/results?search_query=jerryrigeverything) everything says-- "Glass is glass and glass breaks"
 So, software is soft and soft means easy to change.

 Breaking down concepts/problems into small composable units is factoring and changing these units is refactoring.